opensciencegrid/xcache/explanation.md

 This function can take two arguments.
 The first one, which is required, is the name of the file to be downloaded.
 If the second argument is present, the function will update the information variables with information about this particular file download.
 If the second argument is not present, no updating of information variables occurs (such as when the file being downloaded is but one member of a larger directory being downloaded).

-`doStashCpSingle` first determines the size of the file, and from that calculates a timeout period (5 minutes + 1s/MB).
+`doStashCpSingle` first determines the size of the file, and from that calculates a timeout period (5m + 1s/MB).
 Since the built-in timeout utility isn't present on all OSG sites, a standalone version is included.

 `doStashCpSingle` attempts to run `xrdcp` from the local cache, keeping track of start and end time.
 If this pull is not successful, a second `xrdcp` from local is attempted.
 Should that pull fail, STASHCP fails over to pulling from the trunk, and failover information is updated.
+The last pull, directly from the trunk, is given a 10x longer timeout period.
 If no pull is successful, failure information is updated.
 However, if any pull is successful, the usual information variables are updated.

 #### doStashCpDirectory
 Like [doStashCpSingle](#dostashcpsingle), this function can take two arguments - the first is the directory to be downloaded, and the second is a flag to let the function know if it should update information.
 Information should not be updated if the directory being currently downloaded is a subdirectory of a larger directory being downloaded.